cdl-saarland/rv/README.md

 To get a short diagnostic report from every transformation in RV, set the environment variable `RV_REPORT` to any value but `0`.
 To also get a report from RV's Outer-Loop Vectorizer, set the environment variable `LV_DIAG` to a non-`0` value.

-### cmake options
+### Optional cmake flags

 * `RV_ENABLE_CRT:BOOL`
 whether RV should inline and vectorize complex math functions.
 This makes use of the complex arithmetic in compiler-rt.
 Defaults to OFF.
 * `RV_TARGETS_TO_BUILD:ListOfTargets`
-List of LLVM targets, for which the SLEEF vector math library should be build.
-Same format as LLVM_TARGETS_TO_BUILD.
+List of LLVM targets, for which the SLEEF vector math library should be built.
+Same format as `LLVM_TARGETS_TO_BUILD`.
 RV uses SLEEF to vectorize math functions.
 Clang has to be able to (cross-)compile for all of these targets or the build will fail.
 Defaults to "Native", the host target.
 * `RV_DEBUG:BOOL`
 If enabled, RV will produce (very) verbose debug output and run additional consistency checks.
 Make sure you compile with assertions.
 Recommended for debugging only.
 Defaults to OFF.